During this time of uncertainty, the Terre Haute Boys & Girls Club will do everything in its power to serve the youth of our community.

-We have temporarily suspended our indoor soccer program and will evaluate the possibility of extended start dates of our flag football and volleyball programs.
+We have temporarily suspended our indoor soccer program.
+New registration and start dates for our Summer child care program, flag football, volleyball programs, and tackle football are posted under our programs tab..
 Online registration will remain in effect on our website (www.thbgc.org).

 As always, our number one focus remains on providing a safe environment for our youth.
 Updates can be found on our website and social media avenues.